sagemath/trac_to_gh/Issue 5699.md

 # Issue 5699: notebook -- %r mode is completely broken (trivial to fix)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5699

 Original creator: was